 This is where expenses really come into play.

 Think about the costs related to providing deliveries.
+There are tools you may have to purchase to help you Dash better.
 Factor the cost of driving your car into your delivery acceptance decisions.
 If a fifteen mile delivery costs five dollars in vehicle costs to complete, it doesn't make sense to accept it if it at less than cost.

 There's a bigger picture here as well.
 Don't make decisions that will get in the way of your ability to earn.
 That's known as opportunity costs.